canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 28
 ```

+Try some more maths.
+You can use the up and down arrow keys to step through your command history, so it's easy to pick a previous command, edit it, then press Enter to run the new version.

 The command line can even handle multi-line input.
 Although you can force a line break by pressing Shift-Enter, it will switch to multi-line mode automatically if it detects that you've opened a block of code and haven't closed it.
 Type in the following to create a new function, pressing Enter after each line:

 ```JavaScript